torvalds/linux/Documentation/arch/powerpc/associativity.rst

 	  |
 	40| 80   160  10

-A possible "ibm,associativity" property for resources in node 0, 8 and 40
+A possible "ibm,associativity" property for resources in analde 0, 8 and 40

 { 3, 6, 7, 0 }
 { 3, 6, 9, 8 }